rachel-sedibridge/IMAGE-obj-sonification-prototypes/documentation/depth_implementations.md

 ```
 {
   "name" (string): name of the object (not currently used),
-  "objTone"(Sampler): the main tone generator,
+  "primaryTone"(Sampler): the main tone generator,
-  "stopTone" (Sampler): the echo tone generator,
+  "secondaryTone" (Sampler): the echo tone generator,
-  "duration" (number): number of seconds b/w start of main tone and start of echo tone,
+  "offset" (number): number of seconds b/w start of main tone and start of echo tone,
   "time" (TransportTime): start time of the main tone for this object
 }
 ```